 - The next time that device opens any link on the Branch platform, we can reference the cookie-app identifier pair already on file and make a 100% guaranteed match.

 There are now more than 14,000 apps with Branch SDK integrations.
-Every single day, we see around 70% of the of the estimated 207.2 million smartphones in North America, and our total database is now over 1 billion devices.
+Every single day, we see around 70% of the estimated 207.2 million smartphones in North America, and our total database is now over 1 billion devices.
 With the number of smartphones worldwide projected at around 2 billion in 2016, this means that as a Branch partner you already have a guaranteed match to over half of the mobile devices on earth.
 And this percentage is growing literally every second of the day.

 And for the other half of the world?
 Those for whom we can’t yet make a 100% guaranteed match?
 Our proprietary digital snapshotting system allows us to make very accurate estimates in the vast majority of situations.